pergolafabio/Hikvision-Addons/doorbell_beta/README.md

 ## Supported devices
 This devices has been reported to be working from other HA users.
 If your device is not on the list, we are happy to include it.
-Just [open an issue here][issue] on GitHub and let us know the kind of device you have.
+Just [open an issue here](https://github.com/pergolafabio/Hikvision-Addons/issues) on GitHub and let us know the kind of device you have.

 - DS-KV8413
 - KD8003